-All horses and ponies in this sale, are subject to the following conditions of sale, and sold under Brightwells General Conditions of Sale which are also detailed below.
-Those lots which are sold for £500 or less are sold as they stand; all other questions of description and condition being entirely at the risk of the buyer.
+All ponies in this sale, are subject to the following conditions of sale, the conditions/ guidelines for sales held under the auspices of the Shetland Pony Stud-Book Society, and sold under Brightwells General Conditions of Sale which are also detailed below.
+Those lots which are sold for £400 or less are sold as they stand; all other questions of description and condition being entirely at the risk of the buyer.

-(1) A horse shall be entered for a sale on completion of an entry form by or on behalf of the Seller and upon payment to the Auctioneer of the prescribed entry fee.
+(1) A pony shall be entered for a sale on completion of an entry form by or on behalf of the Seller and upon payment to the Auctioneer of the prescribed entry fee.

 (2) On completion of the entry form, which the Seller warrants is complete and correct; they undertake to bring forward the entry for sale.
 They are warned that the Auctioneers reserve the right to refuse future entries from Sellers who without good reason have failed to fulfil their obligation to present all Lots for Sale.